AdityaVed95/News-Articles-Topic-Modelling/README.md

 # News-Articles-Topic-Modelling
 NLP Project on Topic Modelling using Latent Dirichlet Allocation

-==> Input Dataset : Has only the articles text content
+==> Input Dataset : Has only the articles text content of 110K+ diverse articles

 ==> Output Labelled Dataset : CSV file with article id, topic id, and topic name